JosephJvB/tony-g/README.md

 Be patient.
 100 vids every 24 hours I think
 After 100 videos today
 Review, how many google search requests was that?

+Deploy lambda and do the last few videos from manual invoke!!

+omg I ran outta quota JUST for first 100 videos

+got to 892 of 950 tracks

+There were more tracks than I expected
+I guess cos I filtered out some invalid videos today there were more tracks to query I also just fixed a bug where it was including ...meh... tracks.
+So maybe it was searching for more cos of that too.
+Lets run in full and see total tracks